testcontainers/testcontainers-dotnet/README.md

 - `WithName` sets the container name e.g. `--name nginx`.
 - `WithHostname` sets the container hostname e.g. `--hostname my-nginx`.
 - `WithEnvironment` sets an environment variable in the container e.g. `-e, --env "test=containers"`.
-- `WithLabel` applies metadata to the container e.g. `-l, --label dotnet.testcontainers=awesome`.
+- `WithLabel` applies metadata to the container e.g. `-l, --label testcontainers=awesome`.
 - `WithExposedPort` exposes a port inside the container e.g. `--expose=80`.
 - `WithPortBinding` publishes the container port to the host e.g. `-p, --publish 80:80`.
 - `WithBindMount` binds a path of a file or directory into the container e.g. `-v, --volume .:/tmp`.